Testing

 CI/CD

-Integration tests run via manual GitHub Actions dispatch (not on every PR):
+Integration tests run via manual GitHub Actions dispatch rather than on every pull request:

-Actions → "Integration Tests" → Run workflow → optionally check "Run Tier 3 E2E"Tier 3 E2E requires the OPENAI_API_KEY repository secret.
+Actions -> "Integration Tests" -> Run workflow -> optionally check "Run Tier 3 E2E"Tier 3 tests require the OPENAI_API_KEY repository secret.
+Tiers 1 and 2 run without any secrets.